Terms and Condition of Business

 Any money inadvertently received on your behalf will be held in a non-office account.
 Interest will not be earned or payable.
 Every effort will be made to ensure that all monies are paid to yourself and we are not permitted to hold client monies.

-TESS operate a non-office bank accounts and in the unlikely event of a bank’s failure and inadvertent payments have been made you will not be covered by the Financial Services Compensation Scheme.
+TESS Law operate a non-office bank account and in the unlikely event of a bank’s failure and inadvertent payments have been made you will not be covered by the Financial Services Compensation Scheme.

 We can only advise you in relation to matters where the laws of England and Wales apply.
-In all other cases (unless otherwise agreed in writing), we will prepare advise and assist in any instruction you give to instruct a lawyer outside the jurisdiction who displays relevant experience in the matter you want to advance.
-However, we are not responsible, in any way to you for any liability relevant to any issue in that jurisdiction and or occasioned by the contractual relationship or any other relationship you have with the Lawyer, Solicitor, Abogardo, Procador etc.
+In all other cases (unless otherwise agreed in writing), we will prepare advice and assist in any instruction you give to instruct a lawyer outside the jurisdiction, who displays relevant experience in the matter you want to advance.
+However, we are not responsible, in any way to you for any liability relevant to any issue in that jurisdiction and or occasioned by the contractual relationship or any other relationship you have with the lawyer, solicitor, abogardo, procador etc.

 Storage of papers and documents

-After completing the work asked of us, TESS is entitled to keep all your papers, Data created, documents and copies of such, while you owe TESS money on account of invoices or pending invoices.
-TESS will keep your file of papers (except for any of your papers which are returned to you) for no less than 6 years.
+After completing the work asked of us, TESS Law is entitled to keep all your papers, data created, documents and copies of such, while you owe TESS Law money on account of invoices, or pending invoices.
+TESS Law will keep your file of papers (except for any of your papers which are returned to you) for no less than 6 years.
 We retain your file on the understanding we have your authority to destroy it after 6 years from the date of the instruction.

-We will not destroy any documents that you have instructed us to preserve if those instructions are in writing and you clearly identify what you want preserving and you agree to and the fees for the of your file.
-We reserve the right to charge a fee for archiving papers on your behalf.
+We will not destroy any documents that you have instructed us to preserve if those instructions are in writing and you clearly identify what you want preserving and you agree to the fees for the preservation of your file as we reserve the right to charge a fee for archiving papers on your behalf.

 If you are a consumer client (defined as instructions outside your trade, business, craft or profession) the Consumer Contracts (information, cancellation and additional charges) Regulations 2013 apply and these regulations convey rights to cancel in certain situations.